gtk-rs/gtk4-rs/book/src/gobject_memory_management.md

 {{#rustdoc_include ../listings/gobject_memory_management/1/main.rs:callback}}
 ```

-It is not very nice though to fill the scope with temporary variables like `number_copy_1`.
+It is not very nice though to fill the scope with temporary variables like `number_copy`.
 We can improve that by using the `glib::clone!` macro.

 <span class="filename">Filename: listings/gobject_memory_management/2/main.rs</span>